Meghana-m20/LearnHub-Online_Learning_Platform_using_MERN/README.md

 	4.	✅ Authentication system and role-based access (Student, Teacher, Admin)
 	5.	✅ Course management features
 	6.	✅ Final integration, testing, and UI polishing

- 📃 License
+ 📄 License

-This project is for educational and academic use under team ID LTVIP2025TMID54785.
+This project is developed for educational and academic use under Team ID: LTVIP2025TMID54785.